zapell/zapell.github.io/README.md

 ## Professional Experience
-I have been a Data Scientist on the Machine Learning Banking team at Rocket Mortgage.
-Our team's goal was to optimize the lead allocation and mortgage banking space.
-This includes lead prioritization and how bankers interact with loans as they move through their pipeline.
-There are some more details [here](./RKT/readme.md)

-At Freedom Mortgage, I was a Data Engineer and Data Scientist on the Data Science team at Freedom Mortgage.
-By moving through different teams such as ETL, Data Governance, Marketing Analytics, and the Intelligent Automative Initiative, I have developed an enterprise wide understanding of the data flow which has been an immense help in my ability to get the right data for modelling.
-Additionally, I have met with business leaders to understand problem areas and work with them to develop ways that our team can provide business value.

-I graduated in May 2020 from the University of Michigan studying Data Science.
-I have taken courses in Computer Vision, Machine Learning, Data Mining, Applied Regression Analysis, Bayesian Data Analysis, Web Systems, Database Management Systems, and Honors Multivariable Calculus.
-I have experience coding in a variety of languages but in my daily work I primarily use Python and SQL.

-In summer 2019, I interned for Wacker Chemical Corporation, an international chemical company for highly developed specialty chemicals.
-I was a part of the new Data Science team where I led the sales forecasting project for a business team.
-Using models like SARIMA, LSTM, and SVR I was able to develop a model that improved the current forecasting tool by 10% less deviation in 2019.
-Another fun project I worked on was Natural Language Processing of Twitter data.
-I scraped tweets containing specific keywords and hashtags pertaining to our customers and their market segments.
-We did some sentiment analysis of these tweets and presented our findings to the marketing managers.

 Outside of work, I am a huge sports junkie, specifically Philadelphia and Michigan sports.
 I am also passionate about music and in the future I plan on applying data science to music with the hope of creating algorithmic based music.
 If you have any ideas or interest in this, I would love to talk about it!